The Large-Scale Structure of Entanglement in Quantum Many-body Systems

 \subsection{Finite systems}

 The large-scale properties of entanglement only have a sharp description in the thermodynamic limit.
 What effect do the different types of von Neumann algebras have for large, but finite systems?
-In essence, the operational tasks that can be achieved in the thermodynamic limit can be achieved approximately, for any desired precision $\eps>0$, if the system is sufficiently large.
+In essence, the operational tasks that can be achieved in the thermodynamic limit can be achieved approximately for any desired precision $\eps>0$ if the system is sufficiently large.
 This is due to the fact that the LOCC operations we consider only act on finite subsystems, the sector $\H$ consists of (quasi-)local excitations of the ground state, and operators localized in finite subsystems cannot distinguish well the ground state in the thermodynamic limit from the ground state in sufficiently large systems (if the ground state in the thermodynamic limit is unique).

 We illustrate this in two ways.
-First, suppose that a local many-body system has a unique ground state $\Omega$ in the thermodynamic limit and denote by $\Omega_L$ the sequence of ground states when the system is defined on a ball of radius $L$ (with open boundary conditions).
+First, suppose that a local many-body system has a unique ground state $\Omega$ in the thermodynamic limit and denote by $\Omega_L$ the sequence of ground states when the system is defined on concentric balls $B(L)$ of radius $L$ (with open boundary conditions).
 Furthermore, fix some partition $\Gamma = \cup_{i=1}^N A_i$ of the infinite lattice.
+For each system-size $L$ we can then consider the $N$-partite system made up of parts $A_i\up{L} := A_i \cap B(L)$.
 Then the following is true:

 \begin{proposition} If $\Psi$ can be distilled from $\Omega$ via LOCC, then for every $\eps>0$ there exists a system-size $L_0$ such that $\Psi$ can be distilled from $\Omega_L$ up to error $\eps$ for all $L\geq L_0$. \end{proposition} The proof is presented in \cref{app:proof-distillation}, which, in addition, shows that the same LOCC protocol can be used for all system sizes $L\geq L_0$.